vinar/SalesforceStyleGuide/ApexStyleGuide.md

 <a name="new-lines-and-spaces"></a>
 ### New-lines and spaces
-Use vertical whitespace as appropriate.
-Don't be afraid to separate blocks of code.

 Open braces should have a space before them and not a newline.
 The matching close brace should line up with the start of the opening brace's line.

 `else`s and `else if`s do not get a new-line before them.
 Neither do `catch`es or `while`s in a `do...while` loop.